 - Spread out the keywords all the way through your resume and cover letter

-- Don’t get keyword happy and overuse words, and don’t put anything untrue
+- Don’t get the keyword happy and overused words, and don’t put anything untrue

 Now you’re armed with the information about the keywords you need to use and where to find them, you can make sure that the content on your resume sparkles for computers as well as humans.
 Once you get past the ATS you’re on track to landing your dream job!